Guinea1/AnotherScryptCoin/README.md

 What is AnotherScryptCoin?
 ----------------

 AnotherScryptCoin is exactly what it says it is, It's based off of Litecoin (source 0.18) and is slightly "faster".
 This is mostly just a fun project.
-Many things likely still say "Litecoin" in docs and other areas.
+Many things likely still say "Litecoin" in docs and other areas, I didn't fork Litecoin and removed the original .git folder because that caused issues when trying to push.

 License
 -------